 "Helio was an 8-year-old boy who got hold of a computer and never let go."
 Programming was my first foreign language, English being a distant second; today it feels like second nature.
-After getting my BS in computer science I spent the next ten years or so working in enterprise IT; recently though I came back to academia, where I do research in robotics and artificial vision.
+After getting my B.Sc. in Computer Science I spent the next ten years or so working in enterprise IT, before returning to academia for research in robotics and artificial vision.
 Currently I'm working in the robotics industry, developing mobile robot navigation software.

 - 2017 (Nov): Post-doc in autonomous driving technologies, Laboratório de Computação de Alto Desempenho (LCAD)